3583Bytes/RestAV/README.md

 # RestAV
 .Net core REST API providing methods to scan files with ClamAV Antivirus running in Docker.

-This is a .Net core Web Rest API that will accept a multipart/from-data Post request.

 This will run in a docker container that is defined in a docker-compose.yml which has a dependency on [ClamAV](https://hub.docker.com/r/mkodockx/docker-clamav/) container.

 ## Running: